kamalbuilds/SolaX/README.md

 # SOLAX: Relax when you have SOLAX

-An All in One Cross-Chain, Privacy-Preserving Payments Dapp built on Solana.
+A Cross-Chain, Privacy-Preserving Payments Dapp Powered by Point of Sale for Merchants to Scale built on Solana.

 ![image](https://github.com/kamalbuilds/SolaX/assets/95926324/43d89106-96be-437f-92e7-134af33b3c17)